DidierHenry/TwiScope/README.md

 # TwiScope
-An academic tool that improves access to Twitter data
+An academic tool to improve researchers access to Twitter data